act-rules/act-rules.github.io/_rules/table-header-cells-refer-to-data-cells-d0f69e.md

 Each target element is [assigned][] to at least one element with a [semantic role][] of [cell][] or [gridcell][].

-**Note:** The assigned cell is a [descendant][] in the [flat tree][] of the same [table][] or [grid][] element.

 ## Assumptions

 This rule assumes that table header cells have a relationship conveyed through presentation with other cells within the same table.

-**Note:** This assumption helps exclude edge cases like:

-- a table definition where there is only one header cell, or
-- a table definition where there are multiple headers and no other cells
+This excludes edge cases such as a table definition where there is only one header cell, or a table definition where there are multiple headers and no other cells.

 ## Accessibility Support